Boogs77/esp-rs485-growattsph/README.md

 # esp-rs485-growattsph
-ESP circuit for RS485 datalohher for SPH Groatt
+ESP circuit for RS485 datalogger for SPH Groatt